lbchanjr/mmr_tcx_lap_splitter/README.md

 * Repo owner or admin
 Louise Chan Jr.
-For any questions, bug reports or improvement suggestions, you submit an entry in the Issues tab.
+For any questions, bug reports or improvement suggestions, you may submit an entry in the Issues tab.